sukhsare/sukhsare/README.md

-Hi, I’m @sukhsare 👋
+Hi, I’m @sukhsare 👋.
-I'm currently studying CS at The University of Liverpool
+I'm currently studying CS at The University of Liverpool.

 <!---